NU-CUCIS/CrossPropertyTL/README.md

 The basic requirement for using the files are a Python 3.6.3 Jupyter environment with the packages listed in `requirements.txt`.

 ## Source Files

-The code for training the ElemNet-TF2 model along with the various trained models produced in our work [1] are available in the [`elemnet` folder](./elemnet).

-Here is a brief explanation about the folder content:
+Here is a brief description about the folder content:

-* [`elemnet`](./elemnet): code for training the ElemNet-TF2 model from scratch or using transfer learning from a pretrained model [1], along with making predictions on test set seperately using a trained model.
+* [`elemnet`](./elemnet): code for training ElemNet model from scratch or using a pretrained ElemNet model to perform transfer learning.

-* [`data`](./data): the datasets used for training ElemNet-TF2 model in [1].
+* [`data`](./data): the datasets used for training ElemNet-TF2 model.

-* [`representation`](./representation): Jupyter Notebook to extract features from each layer of pre-trained model trained on ElemNet-TF2.
-We have also provided code to convert compound into elemental fraction and/or physical attributes.
+* [`representation`](./representation): Jupyter Notebook to perform feature extraction from a specific layer of pre-trained ElemNet model.
+We have also provided the code to convert compound into elemental fraction and physical attributes.

-* [`prediction`](./prediction): Jupyter Notebook to perform prediction using the trained model for ElemNet-TF2 model.
+* [`prediction`](./prediction): Jupyter Notebook to perform prediction using the pre-trained model for ElemNet-TF2 model.

 ## Running the code